Skip to content

 CleaningHand wipeFull hand cleaning + new reelsFull hand cleaning + new reels + archival packaging

-Backup retention30 days1 year1 year + LTO option
+Backup retention30 days1 year1 year + optional SSD archive

 Full specifications for every deliverable.
 The matrix above summarizes.
 The complete technical specifications for every tier — sampling, transfer function, metadata, file naming, directory structure — are available in our pricing documentation and on each service page.
 Professional and institutional buyers can request a full technical specification sheet via inquiry.